 Get ready to scrutinize your choices!
-The timeframe to review and select health insurance is shorter this year for coverage starting in 2019.
+The timeframe to review and select health insurance is short for coverage starting in 2019.
 Whether you select a plan yourself, use a broker, or hire a patient advocate, it’s important to make sure you make a selection that is a good fit.
 Don’t assume everything stays the same; benefits are revised every year.
 You may have received a letter from your current insurer about changes, most importantly about how much your premium will be each month.
 In some cases increases may be as high as 30%.

 If you have Medicare, open enrollment has already begun and closes on November 7.
 If you have a commercial plan (individual, State/Federal marketplace) open enrollment runs from November 1 to December 15.
+Some States have extensions.

 As an independent advocate, I offer a thorough, customized assessment and neutral recommendations with no allegiance to companies or commissions.
 If you have a complicated situation it makes sense to get an outside review.
 Note: I’m WA State-licensed as a “producer” to keep up with industry nuances; I do not actively sell policies.

 For more information: Recent Research about Insurance Premiums

 To find data for a specific plan across the country: Rate Changes for 2019